A God Against the Gods: Plot summary

-Grief-stricken and furious, the Amenhotep and Tiye decide to emphasize the cult of the Aten.
+Grief-stricken and furious, Amenhotep and Tiye decide to emphasize the cult of the Aten.
 Like Amon, it is a manifestation of the overarching deity, Ra, the Sun.
 Tiye delivers a son whom they name Amenhotep, and dedicate to the Aten.
 Aye loses his wife in childbirth the same day, but the baby girl survives and is named Nefertiti.
 Amenhotep IV is at first healthy and happy, but is then stricken with a strange disease that misshapes his head and body.
 When he comes of age, he is married to Nefertiti.
 Now co-regent, Amenhotep IV is very dedicated to the Aten, and gives the deity a new symbol, a sun disk with twelve rays that end in hands.
 While the cult of Amon is a mystery religion, with the totem of Amon kept in a dark vault, the temples that Amenhotep has built for the Aten are open and sunny.
 Amenhotep begins to make his public appearances naked, and commands his sculptor to portray his misshapen body exactly as it is.
 He explains to his family that when he prayed to the other gods, his disease did not go away, but that when he had prayed to the Aten, the disease stopped its progress.

 Amenhotep takes the name Akhenaten, and announces that he is building a new capital, Akhetaten (modern day tel-el-Amarna), dedicated solely to the Aten.
 At this insult to Amon, the High Priest Aanen rushes at the young Pharaoh, but is instantly killed by Kaires, a trusted young soldier.
 As the old Pharaoh grows weaker, Akhenaten becomes stronger.
 He reveals that Kaires is in fact the illegitimate son of Aye, who acknowledges him in a public ceremony.
 Kaires takes the name Horemheb, and is given control over vast military and construction operations.
 Akhenaten himself does not concentrate on ruling, instead publicly worshipping the Aten, hoping to attract new adherents.
 The public has accepted his strangeness and are unconcerned about his devotion to one particular god, but are not interested in flowing his lead and do not want Amon to be insulted.